eduNEXT/xblock-limesurvey/README.rst

 Enabling the XBlock in a course
 *******************************

-When the xblock has been installed, you can enable the LimeSurvey XBlock for a particular course in STUDIO through the advanced settings.
+When the Xblock has been installed, you can enable the LimeSurvey XBlock for a particular course in STUDIO through the advanced settings.

 .. image:: https://github.com/eduNEXT/xblock-limesurvey/assets/64033729/67f62cc9-68f5-4d96-a47c-c0ef7f7b6adb